Best practice in web design

 - how they will want to interact with your website

-- how can you use links to help the user navigate around your site
+- how you can use links to help the user navigate around your site

 Use linked text and short descriptions, and organise links into related topics.
 When using internal links, make sure that the user always knows where they are and what they need to do to return to the higher levels of the site.
 Remember also to follow best practices for accessible websites.